IrinaNorro/OtherProjects/README.md

 ### RIP Hammaslääkärit - WEB Page

 This is a school group project, designed together with Riitta Vaartio and Petri Rantanen.
+We designed a web page for Dental Services.
 My parts of the prpoject are:
 - Rip_ajanvaraus.html
 - Rip_ajanvaraus.js